Biscayne National Park: Perfect Snorkeling in Miami Key

 What to do in Biscayne National Park

-Biscayne National Park offers a variety of activities for visitors to enjoy.
-Visitors can explore the coral reefs, go canoeing with a ranger, hiking or snorkeling.
-The water here is so clean and clear that it tops the list of the bluest waters in Florida.
+The park offers a variety of water activities for visitors to enjoy.
+Visitors can explore the coral reefs, go canoeing with a park ranger, hiking or snorkeling trips.
+The ocean water here is so clean and clear that it tops the list of the bluest waters in Florida.

 Biscayne National Park snorkeling and scuba diving

 There are also companies offering canoe rentals and tours in the national park.
-Canoeing and kayaking is a great way to see the park’s mangrove forests and birdlife.
-Paddleboard tours allow you to explore Jones Lagoon and see baby sharks and other sea creatures.
+Canoeing and kayaking is a best way to see the park’s mangrove forests and birdlife.
+Paddle boards tours allow you to explore Jones Lagoon and see baby sharks and other sea creatures.

 Biscayne National Park Lighthouse (Fowey Rocks)

-Further north of Biscayne National Park is the Fower Rocks Lighthouse.
+Further north of the park is the Fower Rocks Lighthouse.
 You can only go here by boat.
 Many snorkeling tours are organized in the area where the lighthouse is located.
-This lighthouse, which is 40 meters high above the sea, is still active.
+This historic lighthouse, which is 40 meters high above the sea, is still active.

 Wildlife in Biscayne National Park